riteshSingh836/Ecom-Inventory/README.md

 Run server on localhost using - nodemon server.js

-Test APIs usiing POSTMAN tool.
+Test APIs using POSTMAN tool.
 Below are the URL's for all the APIs---
 - Add a product - POST - localhost:5000/products/create
 - Get all product - GET - localhost:5000/products/
 - Update a product quantity - POST - localhost:5000/products/:id/update_quantity/?number=20  (note: pass number as a query parameter).